Daklak FC: History

 Concentrated athletes and provincial youth recruits are funded by the State budget.
 A cultural session, a training session.
 In general, the quality of training talented athletes and the recruitment of children compared to many other localities in the region and the whole country have invested well.
 Most athletes from the training resources from the youth gates have supplemented the provincial squad for many years.

 Daklak has received the attention and favor of leaders of provincial party committees, People's Committees, agencies and departments in the province.
 After 10 years playing in second place.
-The Dak Lak provincial football team made a great effort, determined to win and was transferred to the national first division in 2014.
+The Dak Lak football club made a great effort, determined to win and was transferred to the national first division in 2014.

 To mobilize all resources in the society to take care of the provincial football movement and also to improve the performance of the competition, to maintain the target of ranking first football team in province.
 At the same time, aiming to move to the national championship V.League 1 in the coming years, with the aim of promoting the image, potential, country and people of Daklak on The whole country and the world.

 On facilities, equipment and service equipment have been qualified to meet the talent routes, young players and team training and competition.
 Currently, Buon Ma Thuot Stadium with a capacity of 25,000 seats is one of the largest yards in the Central Region.
 In the field of grass enough to ensure the organization of national and international competitions.

-Daklak continues to build management apparatus towards professionalism.
+Dak Lak continues to build management apparatus towards professionalism.
 Currently, we are focusing on calling and mobilizing investment enterprises to meet the requirements of the regulation of the Vietnam Football Federation and especially the state budget resources to maintain and develop.

 Focusing on consolidating the board of trainings of the many lines.
 Improve training methods, improve training effectiveness young athletes.
 Strengthening facilities, nutrition and medical care, investing in science and technology for immediate and long-term training.
 Regular inspection, evaluation of the essence, boldly, resolutely bar the young athletes ability to weak.
 Focus on developing and supplementing the force of qualified athletes to be ready for transition to the provincial football team.